 One facet that I did enjoy were the inclusion of “hacks,” or cheats located within the Animus.
 These hacks are located by placing markers within the game map and then triangulating the location of the new hack.
 The catch here is it’s dependent on other AC3 players placing their own markers, since those translate into your game every fifteen minutes or so as the hack you’re searching for.
 It will be interesting to see in about a year if people will still be placing these markers.

 Epilogue missions can also be completed after finishing the main story line, a new addition to the series.
 These basically tie up any loose ends that might still be sitting around.
 They’re don’t amount to much, but it was kind of nice to see events like Evacuation Day actually occur.
 But speaking of the main storyline, I’m incredibly disappointed in what Ubisoft delivered for an ending.
 It felt…empty, devoid of any meaning or matter to the series.
 AC1 started the series as a war between Templars and Assassins, something that devolved into saving the world, which further devolved into a choice that cannot be made and an ending that felt anticlimactic and certainly not what I expected.
 Hell, it didn’t truly elaborate on many things, but it did conveniently set up Ubisoft to continue the franchise in some format, whatever it might be.

 My verdict of the game being worth it still stands, but it’s not as polished as it should be and it’s certainly a letdown once gamers get to the end.
-It might be the case that only diehard fans are going to truly enjoy it.Note: The Assassin's Creed III review was written based on the Xbox 360 version of the game.
+It might be the case that only diehard fans are going to truly enjoy it.Note: Assassin's Creed III was reviewed on Xbox 360.
+A physical copy of the game purchased by SelectButton.